lhbikos/ReCenterPsychStats/docs/11-ANCOVA.md

 ```
 After checking the structure again, both are correct.

-I want all of my analyses (i.e., testing of assumptions, descriptives, omnibus F, follow-up) to be with the same dataset.
-Because each of these analyses will use listwise deletion (i.e., deleting cases, potentially differing numbers, when there is missing data), I will take care of this now.
-Because this is a longitudinal analysis, I will do it in two steps.

-The current dataset is is in *long* form.
-This means each student has up to three rows of data.
-I will first delete rows that have any missing data:

 My data is in the long (person-period) form.
 For this particular ANOVA I need it to be in the wide (person level) form.

 ```r